 This team member is there to listen and encourage your child while assisting them through their daily routine.
 Our BHTs help guide youth through the treatment process and support them through goal attainment and discharge.

 Therapist

-Your child's primary therapist is an experienced, licensed social services professional who can provide individual, group and family therapy services.
+Each therapist is an experienced, licensed social services professional who can provide individual, group and family therapy services.
 Therapists are active members of the treatment team and act as the liaison between your family and the treatment team.